Marriage A-la-Mode: 1. The Marriage Settlement

-The Marriage Settlement is the first in the series of six satirical paintings known as Marriage A-la-Mode painted by William Hogarth.
+The Marriage Settlement is the first in the series of six satirical paintings known as Marriage A-la-Mode painted by William Hogarth, named after the historical legal arrangement of a Marriage settlement.

 People

 All the main characters are introduced here, at the beginning of the story.
 Starting with the man under the canopy and moving across the scene there is: